andreuodena/epigenomics_master_uvic/README.md

 ---

-## Peak overlap analyses
+## 2.Peak overlap analyses

-Protein-coding gene coordinates and promoter annotations were used to perform genomic intersections with **BEDTools**.
+Using protein-coding gene coordinates and promoter annotations, we performed genomic intersections with **BEDTools**.

 ### Peaks intersecting promoter regions

-Promoter coordinates were obtained from:
+We obtained the promoter coordinates from:

 `gencode.v24.protein.coding.non.redundant.TSS.bed`

+And the intersecting peak promoters where:

 | Tissue        | Peaks intersecting promoters |
 | ------------- | ---------------------------- |